SemyonKim/java-practice-examples/README.md

 ## 📖 Notes
 Each example may include:
-- Original code inspired by *On Java 8*
+- Selected code inspired by *On Java 8* (not a full reproduction of the book’s examples)
 - My commentary and improvements
 - Edge cases or compiler error demos
 - Additional resources (if required, placed under `src/main/resources`)